 Anyone who has ever had an elevated blood sugar level is at risk for foot complications.
 It may be as simple as knowing that once in your life, even during pregnancy, you have had an elevated blood sugar level.
 If so, you are at risk and must monitor

 Diet-controlled diabetics, whether diagnosed as an adult or as a child, have feet at risk for diabetic complications.
 The simple rule: If you have ever been told that you are at risk of developing diabetes, you need to monitor your feet closely to prevent

 the bottoms, which can be done best with someone's help or with a mirror.
-During a foot check, if you notice any changes in the foot including changes in shape or color, loss of feeling/sensation, painful areas or compromise of skin integrity they need to be evaluated.
+If you notice any changes in the foot including changes in shape or color, loss of feeling/sensation, painful areas, or compromise of skin integrity, they need to be evaluated.

-The overall foot shape could change due to a bone fracture that would also need the attention of a foot and ankle orthopaedic surgeon.
-Stress fractures are very small breaks in the bone that usually will not change the shape of the foot, but may cause pain, bruising or swelling.
+The overall foot shape could change due to a bone fracture.
+This would also need the attention of a foot and ankle orthopaedic surgeon.
+Stress fractures are very small breaks in the bone that usually will not change the shape of the foot, but may cause pain, bruising, or swelling.
 The color of the foot is important as it helps show any changes in blood flow to the foot.
 Darkening or loss of hair may

 To monitor sensation, a feather or facial tissue can be used to brush the foot and test its ability to feel light touch.
 It also is important to be sure the foot can sense the differences between hot and cold water.
 Shower water should be tested with

-Your foot may not feel numb, but a progressive decrease in ability to feel light touch, temperature or the presence of shoes indicates a foot at risk.
+Your foot may not feel numb, but a progressive decrease in ability to feel light touch, temperature, or the presence of shoes indicates a foot at risk.
 The loss of vibrating and touch sensation is gradual and easy to ignore, but it is the single most

 Any areas that are painful need to be examined very closely for any of the above-mentioned changes.
 Foot injuries that occur without the person's knowledge can be the first sign of diabetes, especially when accompanied with decreased sensation.

 Wounds need to be monitored.
 When wounds take a long time to heal, the foot is at risk for infection, ulcers and further damage to tissue and bone.
 There are special bandaging techniques and ointments that can be used to help diabetic wounds heal and

 As with any chronic disease, history is important, both the patient's and his or her family's.
-Diabetics who have problems with any of the following need to consider themselves at risk: foot ulcers, toenail infections such as fungus; stress fractures
+Diabetics who have problems with any of the following need to consider themselves at risk: foot ulcers; toenail infections such as fungus; stress fractures

-The bottom line is take care of your feet, look at them daily, and see a medical doctor if anything is suspicious.
+The bottom line is: take care of your feet, look at them daily, and see a medical doctor if anything is suspicious.
 It is important to be evaluated by a foot and ankle orthopaedic specialist with the breadth of training to determine an accurate diagnosis

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute